nesono/infrastructure/README.md

 ## Create secret files

-The following secrets are neccessary during deployment and ansible will try to fill those based on the task in `roles/compose/tasks/main.yaml`.
+The following secrets are necessary during deployment and ansible will try to fill those based on the task in `roles/compose/tasks/main.yaml`.
 Make sure you create the files with the correct content - **the files shall never be added to any revision control of course!**